BenayounP/AndroidMovieDataBase/documentation/meta/DevDiary.md

 Began from data source.
 Some Retrofit.
 Copy pasted some old code that worked with...coroutines, not Flow!

 ### 18/08/22
 Worked on retrofit and Flow.
 Found some nice medium article.
-Created Bibliography and almost overengineered the app with a Flow to monitor internet connection status
+Created Bibliography and almost over engineered the app with a Flow to monitor internet connection status

 ### 22/08/22
 Added Hilt and...project cannot compile.
 Seems to have some incompatibility between Compose Compiler and/or Gradle and/or kotlin version.
 Tried "random" values (and look at how it was made on an recent project) to make it work!